Intrinsically-Sublime/Retro-Clock/README.md

 * [Nixies.us](https://www.nixies.us)
 * [TubeTime](http://tubetime.us)

 If you think I have used your reference photos during the creation of my work and I have not included your site please open an issue and let me know so I can add it.
 Some reference photos where found on social media posts without referel to their origin.

 ## Notes
 --------
 Possible future changes

+* Slot machine and shuffle transitions like used on real nixie clocks.
+* Display date in numerical format using smaller versions of the display choosen.
+* Hue/Saturation wheel or panel instead of Hue and Saturation sliders for custom colors.
 * Make analog clock and date/alarms display side by side in landscape.
+* Backgrounds and overlays to complete the look of real world clocks.
+* Use as lock screen.
+* Use on/as wallpaper.
+* Timer and stopwatch mode.
 * Option to force landscape mode while the phone is in portrait.
-* Hue slider in place of preset color circles.
-* Hue wheel or panel with value slider instead RGB page for custom colors.
+(Does not look to be possible with a setting only in the .desktop file)

 The program could be optimized and cleaned up but I have very little experience with declarative or object oriented programming and before this